 The program is 33 semester hours, including 15 semester hours in the sports administration concentration, 6-9 semester hours in electives, and 9-12 hours in research methods, management principles and conduct of a capstone project.
 Students have their choice of selecting an applied project, internship or research project for their capstone experience.
 Many of the courses in this program are offered in a hybrid format in which some of the class meetings take place in the classroom while the remaining class sessions are conducted online.
 Facilities for learning activities and research in motor learning, biomechanics, and exercise physiology are provided in the state of the art Human Performance Laboratory and the Physical Education Activity Laboratory.
 For more information, please visit the Exercise Science and Physical Education, Sports Administration and Coaching Concentration (MS) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us:

 The Graduate School

-If you have specific inquiries regarding your program of interest, please contact the Exercise Science and Physical Education, Sports Administration and Coaching Concentration (MS) Program Coordinator:
+If you have specific inquiries regarding your program of interest, please contact the Exercise Science and Sport Studies, Sport Administration (MS) Program Coordinator:

 *During the summer months, there will be a rotating department chair available to answer your inquiry.
 Find the updated summer chair for this program.*